ewoks-kit/ewoksorange/doc/parameter_form.rst

     The full example can be found in `src/orangecontrib/ewokstest/sumlist_parameter_form.py`

-There is a lot to unpack so let's do this part by part:
+There is a lot to unpack so let's do this step by step:

 ------